raacker/raacker.github.io_backup/_posts/python/2019-04-16-generate-executable-file-from-python-script-using-pyinstaller.markdown

 Then you can just extract your file which you need including .manifest file.

-I wrote batch file to proceed all automatically and clean up files.
+I wrote a batch file to proceed all automatically and clean up files.

 {% highlight bash %}
 SET installer_name=MyUACInstaller